SuZero-5DChess/5dchess_client/README.md

 This is a web software that helps displaying 5d chessboard.
 Elements including:

 + Board with pieces on it.
+Pieces in `.svg` format are automatically LOD-indexed and rendered.

 + The present line.